GetSetAbhi/High-Level-System-Design/whatsapp/README.md

 `SELECT * FROM messages WHERE conversation_id = ?
 LIMIT 50;`

 Cassandra can return the newest 50 messages directly without scanning.

+## How attachment works ?

+Attachment are stored separately, only their metadata is store in the database but the media content is stored in an object storage like s3.
+But then the attachment is not served via S3, it is served via CDN.

+**How CDN works ?**

+* Media (images/videos) is uploaded to S3, not the CDN.
+* The CDN automatically fetches files from S3 on the first request (cache miss).
+* Subsequent requests are served from CDN cache (fast + cheap).
+* Users should always receive a CDN URL, not an S3 URL.
+* Backend sends the media URL as something like: https://cdn.myapp.com/media/abc123.jpg